tytydraco/yessleep/out/Theres_a_lady_sitting_in_the_tree_across_the_street_from_my_house_Theres_something_very_wrong_with_her.md

 He looked up into the tree, and that stupid smirk instantly fell from his face, his skin going pale.
 The longer he stared the worse he looked.
 His mouth went slack, and his legs looked as if they were ready to buckle.
 All of a sudden something dropped from the tree, something much too small for me to distinguish what it was.
-His hands flew to his face, frantically wiping at it desperately.
+His hands flew to his face, frantically wiping at it.